jotform/wordpress-embed-plugin/readme.txt

 = Is Jotform free? =

 On our Starter plan, you’ll be able to access all Jotform features for free.
 However, if you’d like to create more forms, remove Jotform branding, and accept more monthly submissions, you’ll need to upgrade to a Bronze, Silver, or Gold plan.
-HIPAA compliance is only available to Silver and Gold users.
+HIPAA compliance is only available to Gold users.
 For more information, please see our [pricing](https://www.jotform.com/pricing/).

 = What is Jotform? =

 [Jotform](https://www.jotform.com) is a free form builder.
-It is trusted by over 1 millions users.
+It is trusted by over 25 million users.
 Two things make Jotform great: Easy to use form builder and large number of ready-to-use form templates.
-You can choose from over 2500 form templates and quickly create your forms.
+You can choose from over 10,000 form templates and quickly create your forms.

 = What kind of forms can I create with Jotform? =